 The skilled Delaware workers' compensation lawyers with the Morris James Personal Injury Group can help determine if your injury is work-related.
 Take a moment to fill out our online contact form for a prompt response from a member of our team.
 We can discuss the details of your case to determine how best to move forward.

-What Should I Do If I Have Been Injured at Work?
+What Should I Do If I Have Been Injured at Work in Delaware?

 If you or someone you love as suffered an injury or illness at work, it is important to act quickly to protect your rights.
 Employees should immediately report the injury to their supervisor and also seek medical treatment right away.
 Even if the employee regards the injury as minor, it is important to have it evaluated by a certified medical professional.
 In some cases, even minor injuries do develop into more serious problems.
 Prompt medical care ensures that the employee’s health is protected and provides important evidence for a workers’ compensation claim.